Groovy92/Web-development/README.md

 # Website
-First website where I post and share what I've learned
+First website where I post and share what I've learned as a Computer Science student